vanyle/vanyle.github.io/src/posts/on_devx.md

 Developer experience and developer productivity are two very intertwined concepts.
 You invest in the first to improve the second.

 Better productivity does not just mean shipping features faster.
-It also means happier developpers that spend more time adding features than solving obscure issues.
+It also means happier developers that spend more time adding features than solving obscure issues.

 In this article, I'll try to outline a few techniques and practices that tend to improve productivity.